-The following reflection was written by Soundfly subscriber and student Eva Grill, a Löwenstein, Germany based composer and arranger, and details her experience working with a mentor during a recent Headliners Club session.
+The following reflection was written by Soundfly subscriber and student Eva Grill, a Löwenstein, Germany based composer and arranger, and details her experience working with a mentor during a recent custom mentorship session.

 By Eva Grill

 The idea to do this mentorship session with Mahea Lee came up sometime last autumn while we were sharing our thoughts on songwriting — specifically, finding melodies to suit a text and the other way around — on Slack.

 I wanted to dig deeper into writing for voices, including arranging an existing melody for four voices, which would be the primary goal.
 Along with that, I wanted to touch and explore other aspects of setting text to music, and so began my Soundfly mentorship session.

 After some research, we settled on a poem by Robert Burns called “A Red, Red Rose.”

 From the preparation and the outset of the session until its end, it was a very intense experience for me.

 As with all Soundfly sessions, a Learning Plan (LP) workbook document is created and shared between mentor and student.
 I used mine extensively to keep track of links and resources I found along the way, to document each incremental result of my project; and to reflect on the accumulating tasks leading to the creation of my piece, and describe problems and questions I encountered throughout.

 Mahea used our LP workbook to lay out the tasks for each week of the session — she gave detailed and in-depth feedback on my work.
 Along with the main project tasks, she added and described additional exercises and helpful strategies for arranging for voices.